-Turn off north about five kilometres west of the park boundary on the Cobra Station Road, and drive 1.5 kilometres along a track suitable for two-wheel-drive vehicles.
+Turn off north about 5km west of the park boundary on the Cobra Station Road, and drive 1.5km along a track suitable for two-wheel-drive vehicles.
 The lookout is a good location to take photographs of the mount; at sunset it is usually most colourful.

-Goolinee - Cattle Pool
+Gooline - Cattle Pool